Nagamandala

 The film, upon release, went on to win many prestigious awards for its content and screen adaptation.
 The soundtrack, consisting of 15 tracks, tuned by C. Ashwath became very popular for the folksy touch.
 Vijayalakshmi won Filmfare Award for Best Actress – Kannada for her performance in this film.

-Karnad's play has been compared with Vijaydan Detha's 1970s Rajasthani folkloric short story Duvidha which has a similar plotline.
-Detha's story was adapted into a 1973 film with the same name, which was later remade into the 2005 film Paheli.
-Paheli was also reported to have been inspired by this movie.
+Karnad's play has been compared with Vijaydan Detha's 1970s Rajasthani folkloric short story Duvidha which has a similar plotline and has also been cited as a source for this film.
+Detha's story was adapted into a 1973 film with the same name, which was later remade into the 2005 film Paheli (reportedly also inspired by this film).

-The movie was selected for Indian Panorama at International Film Festival of India in 1997.
+It was selected for the Indian Panorama section at the 28th International Film Festival of India in 1997.

 Plot

 The movie begins with Kurudamma (blind woman) and her son Kappanna visiting her nephew for a Devi festival.
 There she sees her beautiful daughter Rani.
 Her nephew asks her to find a suitable match for Rani.
 Kurudamma feels Appanna as a perfect match for Rani and pesters him regularly for consenting to marry Rani.
 Finally Appanna gives in and marries Rani.

 On their first night at Rani's maternal home, a timid Rani is taken aback by lusty & overbearing husband, she sleeps in a corner of the room.
 They return to Appanna's village where Rani confides her fear to Kurudamma who convinces Rani to win him over by teasing & playfulness.
 However, that night she is again overcome by fear and locks herself in the pooja room.
 Appanna scolds her and leaves the house and heads to Chelvi, a prostitute's house.

 Next day, Kurudamma comes there and realizes that Rani is locked.
 She gives Rani a small root & asks her to mix it with milk and give it to Appanna so that the couple can consummate their marriage.
 Next day she does so but Appanna falls unconscious only to regain consciousness after a minute and leaves the house as usual.
 Again Kurudamma comes there and learns of Rani's failure and gives her a bigger root this time.